Author: kenny

 Half Day vs Full Day

-For beginners or those new to a river, a half-day trip is an excellent introduction at lower cost.
 For experienced anglers who want to maximize fishing time, full-day trips (8+ hours) provide significantly more value.
 Float trips on larger rivers almost always work better as full-day trips — you need time to cover productive water and move through less productive sections.

 What a Guided Trip Includes